T-Slam: Post-disbandment era

 After the band dissolved, the six members started solo careers.
 Danny Bassan released three solo albums, Tsoof Philosof became a top session bass player and a member of the Local Band, Yoshi Sadeh spent a few years working in America, and Sammy Avzardel had his own working band.
 Yair Nitzani joined one of Israel's biggest record companies, Hed Arzi, and ended up managing it.
 Nitzani and Izhar Ashdot, who became a top record producer, were both responsible for Ofra Haza's 1988 European no. 1 single, "Im Nin'alu".
 Izhar started his successful solo career in 1992.

 In the summer of 1990, T-Slam produced a comeback tour, which filled stadiums all over Israel.
 The band recorded two new songs and released a compilation album, Nagnu Achshav ("Play Now"), which went platinum.
+The lead single of that album Parchupah Shel HaMedina ("The Face of the Nation") was a protest song about Shimon Peres and his recent attempt to form a government, it is also where the title of the album comes from.

 In 1994, the band performed at the opening of the Hard Rock Cafe in Tel Aviv.
 A video news item reporting the show was added as one of the special bonuses on the live DVD released in 2003.

 In March 2002, following rumors in the media, T-Slam played at the Barbi Club in Tel Aviv under the name Gold Fingers.

 The evening's success, together with the demand for further concerts and the great fun the guys had playing together, led T-Slam to start a tour that culminated in a show January 2003 at Tel Aviv Hangar with guest artists Muki, Monica Sex and Israeli rapper Subliminal.
 The live show was recorded and was released as a double CD and DVD named Or Shel Kokhavim ("Star Light").

 On September 14, 2006, the band played a one-off reunion show with Rami Fortis and Berry Sakharof in Jerusalem.

-On 28th February 2023 the band played together with the Israeli Philharmonic Orchestra to a packed crowd at the Charles Bronfman auditorium in Tel Aviv, the largest concert hall in Israel.
+On 28 February 2023 the band played together with the Israeli Philharmonic Orchestra to a packed crowd at the Charles Bronfman auditorium in Tel Aviv, the largest concert hall in Israel.